vikstrous/blog/content/posts/why-i-wrote-yet-another-data-loader-in-go.md

 loader.Load(ctx, key)()
 ```

 Usage is a bit more awkward with an extra function call required to get the value, but very similar to dataloaden.
 The part I'm still not happy with in v7 is the initialization.
 There are 6 places where types have to be explicitly specified.
-I'm also not a fan of the result type, but that might be personal state.
+I'm also not a fan of the result type, but that might be personal opinion.
 My implementation of a loader doesn't require explicit type parameters anywhere.

 ## yckao/go-dataloader